“He dwells in us, not in the nether world, not in the starry heavens. The spirit living within us fashions all this.” – Agrippa von Nettesheim

 This brings to mind Arthur Schopenhauer, and his World as Will and Representation.
 Schopenhauer declares objects to be the product of a primordial activity akin to Freud’s Id; pre-rational, automatic, and endowed with an instinctive, intrinsic urge to press out extrinsically.
 Simply put, reality has an inside and an outside, but the outside is a reflection and objectification of the inside.
 Each object is the result of this twofold nature, with its own special inside and outside; the inner being this activity, Will, and the outside as the repository result of this activity upon a substrate – representation, objectification.
 While the word ‘Will’ may suggest volition and conscious choice in common parlance, to Schopenhauer it is rather the case that – to quote with slight alteration –‘ We can do what we will, but we cannot will what we will; we can do what we wish, but we can only wish what we must.’

 But again, the question remains: What if it is possible to access this inside of ourselves?
 Can we at least agree that our daily lives reside upon the outer surfaces of things, both without ourselves and also within?
 Is this inner-core pre-conscious absolutely?
-Would not perceiving it ourselves make it the subject of an intelligence?
+Would not perceiving it ourselves make it the subject of an intelligence and influence?
 Do we unknowingly alter ourselves at the most fundamental level, even now , without knowing it?
 How could we experiment and know?

 Ahh, but then maybe we sense that this objective side is as light reflecting upon surfaces, just as Will represents itself upon a substrate, and that the darker depths house forces it were best not to know.
 Perhaps these forces act upon and influence us, but are also beyond us, and as far as we encounter them, seem as intelligences with a life of their own.
 Maybe they slumber in the depths, and we ought not to awaken them.